 The AstraZeneca and Janssen (Johnson & Johnson) vaccines are the same type of vaccine.
 They are viral vector-based vaccines, using SARS-Cov-2 spike proteins to trigger an immune response.
 The recombinant viral vector used is the adenovirus, the same virus that causes the common cold.
-The viral vector in the vaccine produces the SARS-CoV-2 spike protein, a protein also found on the COVID-19 virus.
-This method allows your body to build an immune response to the spike protein without exposure to the COVID-19 virus.
+The viral vector in the vaccine produces the SARS-CoV-2 spike protein – a protein that’s also found on the COVID-19 virus.
+This method allows your body to build an immune response to the spike protein, without exposure to the COVID-19 virus.

 How long does it take for the vaccines to work?

 For the Pfizer vaccine, you must receive two doses.
-The second dose should be administered 21 days after the first.
+Currently, the second dose is recommended to be administered 21 days after the first.

 For the Moderna vaccine, you must receive two doses.
-The second dose should be administered one month after the first.
+Currently, the second dose is recommended to be administered one month after the first.

 For the AstraZeneca vaccine, you must receive two doses.
-The second dose should be administered 4 to 12 weeks after the first.
+Currently, the second dose is recommended to be administered 4 to 12 weeks after the first.